paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 <code>—<a href="https://nationworldnews.com/cardano-foundation-official-says-there-are-different-use-cases-for-different-blockchains/">Mel McCann</a>, Vice President of Engineering, Cardano Foundation</code>
 </p>

-Are you interested in more diverse, inclusive, progressive and compassionate governance for Cardano, as well as greater accountability for our investments in the ecosystem, to help Cardano thrive as an ecosystem based on values?
+Are you interested in more diverse, inclusive, progressive and compassionate governance for Cardano, as well as greater accountability for our investments in the ecosystem, to help Cardano continue to thrive as an ecosystem based on values?
 The Cardano protocol is a means to economy—not an end—and is not perfect.
 With proper governance, the protocol may not require perfection.<sup><a href="#dependency">1</a></sup>

 <p align="center">
     <img src="https://github.com/paradoxicalsphere/cardano-improvement-proposals/blob/67ec3da1c085f86ae2ae9f74548a5c9ff5463973/CIP-x/images/Here%20to%20Help.png" alt="" title="">